-01. Myth – THE Summer Work Travel PROGRAM is a foreign worker or guest worker program.
+01. Myth – the J-1 exchange visitor program is a foreign worker or guest worker program

-FACT: Summer Work Travel is a Department of State international cultural exchange program.
+FACT: The Exchange Visitor Program is a Department of State international cultural exchange program.

-It was created by the Mutual Educational and Cultural Exchange Act of 1961 to engage and influence future leaders around the world.
-It is the U.S.’ largest student exchange program.
-Summer Work Travel students engage in work as both a cultural experience and so they can afford to visit the United States.
+It was created by Senator J. William Fulbright with the Mutual Educational and Cultural Exchange Act of 1961 in order to engage and influence future leaders around the world.
+It is the U.S.’ largest exchange and public diplomacy program.
+J-1 students, young professionals, au pairs, and camp counselors engage in work as both a cultural experience and so they can afford to visit the United States.
 They don’t come to the U.S. simply to work.

-FACT: The Summer Work Travel program helps create and sustain American jobs.
+FACT: J-1 exchange programs help create and sustain American jobs.

-A 2017 analysis shows that the majority of SWT students are placed in areas with already high American employment rates.
-SWT students do not displace American workers, but rather supplement this American workforce, helping host businesses meet seasonal workforce needs, especially during the shoulder seasons (before Memorial Day and after Labor Day).
+A 2017 analysis of the Summer Work Travel (SWT) program shows that the majority of SWT students are placed in areas with already high American employment rates.
+SWT students do not displace American workers, but rather supplement this American workforce, helping host businesses meet seasonal workforce needs, especially during the shoulder seasons (before Memorial Day and after Labor Day)

-03. Myth – SWT participants are paid less than American workers and undercut American wages.
+03. Myth – SWT and camp counselor participants are paid less than American workers and undercut American wages

-FACT: SWT students are paid the exact same wage as their similarly situated American co-workers.
+FACT: SWT students are paid the higher of federal, state, and local minimum wage, and the exact same wage as their similarly situated American coworkers.

 This is enforced by Department of State regulation.

-04. Myth – SWT students work in the U.S. for long periods of time.
+04. Myth – J-1 exchange students and young professionals work in the U.S. for long periods of time

-05. Myth – SWT students are tied to their host employers and cannot change jobs.
+05. Myth – j-1 exchange visitors are tied to their host employers and cannot change jobs.

-FACT: SWT students are not tied to their host employers.
+FACT: J-1 exchange participants are not tied to their host employers.

 If participants want to change job placements, they can do so without obstacle, with the assistance of their sponsors.
 Their sponsors act as their advocates throughout their time in the U.S.